AlexTestz/users-auth/change-password/README.md

 ---

-## 📚 Notas
+## 📚 Notes

-- Arquitectura desacoplada, cada microservicio es independiente.
+- Decoupled architecture, each microservice is independent.
-- El patrón n-capas facilita el mantenimiento y escalabilidad.
+- The n-layer pattern facilitates maintenance and scalability.
-- JWT asegura que solo usuarios autenticados puedan cambiar su contraseña.
+- JWT ensures that only authenticated users can change their password.
-- CORS abierto para desarrollo, restringir en producción.
+- CORS open for development, restrict in production.
-- Cumple con principios KISS, DRY, SOLID y YAGNI para un código limpio y
+- Complies with KISS, DRY, SOLID, and YAGNI principles for clean code and